unjs/ufo/README.md

 ### `withHttps(input)`

-Adds or replaces url protocol to `https://`.
+Adds or replaces the URL protocol to `https://`.

 **Example:**